SiliconLabs/wifi_combo_applications/iot-pa-wifi-threadx_demo_with_efr32mg21/readme.md

 ### Software Requirements
 - [WiSeConnect SDK](https://github.com/SiliconLabs/wiseconnect-wifi-bt-sdk/)
 - Embedded Development Environment
-  - For Silicon Labs EFx32, use the latest version of [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio).
+  - For Silicon Labs EFR32, use the latest version of [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio).
-- A working installation of [iPerf version 2.0.9](https://iperf.fr/iperf-download.php#windows).  **Note:** iPerf version 2.0.9 is the only version that has been verified to work with this example.
+- A working installation of [iPerf version 2.0.9](https://iperf.fr/iperf-download.php#windows).
+**Note:** iPerf version 2.0.9 is the only version that has been verified to work with this example.

-### Project Setup
+## Project Setup

-#### Setting up the project in WiSeConnect SDK
+### Setting up the project in WiSeConnect SDK

+  Follow the below steps to add ThreadX RTOS related files to the RS9116W SDK.
+Replace the HAL files as mentioned below, to support ThreadX RTOS.
 - Download and extract wlan_throughput_threadx.zip file to the folder path < WiSeConnect Release SDK>/examples/featured/
 - Replace < WiSeConnect Release SDK>/platforms/efx32/hal/rsi_hal_mcu_platform_init.c file with wlan_throughput_threadx/HAL/rsi_hal_mcu_platform_init.c
 - Replace < WiSeConnect Release SDK>/platforms/efx32/hal/rsi_hal_mcu_timer.c file with wlan_throughput_threadx/HAL/rsi_hal_mcu_timer.c
 - Replace < WiSeConnect Release SDK>/sapi/include/rsi_os.h file with wlan_throughput_threadx/HAL/rsi_os.h file
 - Copy the wlan_throughput_threadx/threadx folder to < WiSeConnect Release SDK>/third_party/

-#### Setting up the project in Simplicity Studio
+### Setting up the project in Simplicity Studio
-- **Silicon Labs EFx32 Host**.
-Follow the the [Getting Started with EFx32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/) to setup the example to work with EFx32 and Simplicity Studio.
+- **Silicon Labs EFR32 Host**.
+Follow the the [Getting Started with EFR32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/) to setup the example to work with EFR32 and Simplicity Studio.

 ## Configuring the Application
 The application can be configured to suit your requirements and development environment.